brodieaustin/avalon-novel/index.markdown

 The Queen nodded with interest, though her mind was far away.
 She continued to think over what she had seen today and knew what she had a long carraige ride ahead of her in the morning.
 She particularly wanted to understand Lord Malcom's motiviation brining her here to meet him and show her the archive.
 She still couldn't see how the loan she desired was connected to the urgency of their request.

+As they walked, she dwelled on what the recorder had said before leaving the room.
+She broke her silence by commenting, "I cannot help but think about what the recorded said about the recording he reviewed.
+He seemed troubled by the recording.
+Something is clearly wrong, from what the he explained."

+The younger son answered, "Yes, we have noticed a troubling trend in the last few months from the recordings we have receiving.
+As we said, the volume has lessened considerably, and the quality...
+If my brother were here he would say that they are deeply flawed, perhaps outright lies."

+"He takes the integrity of the archive seriously."

+"Indeed, he does.
+In any case, we are concerned by how the quality and character of the recordings have changed since the new oberserver was robed."

+"Why wasn't this brought to my attentino sooner?"

+"We were unsure how to broach the subject, unsure if perhaps these changes reflected some directive from the Crown itself."

+"I have not had any contact with the watcher, India is her name, since the ceremony."

+"Which is a concerned fact in of itself."

+"I have felt this way as well, but perhaps it was customary."

+"It has happened in times of need, but there is a clear precedent that the observer hews closely to the Crown and the monarch."

+"I see, then it seems that, rather than clarifying mysteries, I will leave with more."

+"Perhaps so, your majesty.
+I wish I could offer an explanation, or at least a theory.
+I can only present you with what we know to be true."

+They continued their walk in silence.
 When they arrived at the tower, the older brother greeted him, though he seemd somewhat flustered to see his younger brother in the Queen's company, though she couldn't understand why that would be the case.

 The younger brother must have noticed it as well and said in a good natured way that he would linger downstairs and wait for the Queen.
 His brother seemed to accept this as an acceptable arrangement and led the Queen up to the tower's first floor.